1971 Shei Shob Din

 1971 Shei Shob Din is a Bangladeshi film directed by Hridi Haq.
 This is a government-granted movie that tells the story of the Bangladesh Liberation War.
-It stars Mamunur Rashid, Jayanta Chattopadhyay, Munmun Ahmed, Shilpi Sarkar Apu, Ferdous Ahmed, Litu Anam, Saju Khadem, Sanjida Preeti, Tareen Jahan, Jewel Jahur and others.
+It stars Mamunur Rashid, Jayanta Chattopadhyay, Munmun Ahmed, Shilpi Sarkar Apu, Ferdous Ahmed, Litu Anam, Saju Khadem, Sanjida Preeti, Tareen Jahan, Shajjad Ahmed, Jewel Jahur and others.
 Litu Anam makes a return to the silver screen after 15 years in this movie.
 The film was written by director Hridi Haq, based on a concept by her father Enamul Haque.

 Background

 The film revolves around a family's experiences during 1971, providing a poignant portrayal of the era.
 Ferdous, Litu Anam and Sajal play the roles of three brothers involved in The Liberation War.
 Ferdous played the role of a teacher from Dhaka University.

 Release

 1971 Shei Shob Din was released on 18 August in theatres across Bangladesh.
 It had its international release in Australia on 10 September, followed by screenings in several states of the United States on 23 October.